 For more information please see Billy’s Books’ website:

-Discovery Book Club (DBC) in Western Australia is one of our larger partnerships.
-Based in Perth and Fremantle, WA, the DBC assists 540 children in care with their literacy and numeracy skills.
-Their regular interactive programs, resourced by the ALF, are specifically designed for early intervention literacy assistance, aimed at lifting participants’ skills, reading confidence, and inspiring them through social leadership and mentorship.
+The Discovery Book Club (DBC) in Western Australia is one of our larger partnerships.
+Based in Perth and Fremantle, WA, the DBC has potential to assist hundreds of children in care with their literacy skills.
+Their regular interactive programs, resourced with books from the ALF, are specifically designed for early intervention literacy assistance, aimed at lifting participants’ skills, reading confidence, and inspiring them through social leadership and mentorship.
 The club is ably assisted by a number of prestigious partners and the University of Notre Dame.
-The DBC network is expanding each month, and its work will soon include a number of other locations and participants.
-With its reading and homework clubs, it is a wonderful platform of assistance for many hundreds of Indigenous families.
-Over 2013 the ALF has contributed thousands of new books to the club and its pupils.
+It is a wonderful platform of assistance for many hundreds of Indigenous families.

-To find out more about this very worthwhile partner, please visit their website:
+To find out more about this very worthwhile partner, please visit their webpage:

 Rotary Clubs in Melbourne and Brighton and Red Dust Role Models (Victoria) have joined the ALF as founding supporters in the Footy Nuts Program (based in Victoria; operating in the Northern Territory).
 This is a nutrition and wellbeing based program which is assisted by the ALF through book resources.
 The program, which incorporates assistance from Indigenous Community Volunteers (which works within over 140 Indigenous communities) is driving better nutrition in Indigenous communities by using Indigenous AFL footy stars to inspire dietary change.
 The ALF hopes to see this program deliver our books and assistance into a range of schools, adding value to not only the dietary program but also a new education platform based around healthy living.